Speed up things in scalac and sbt

 I mentioned that snapshots are bad, but why?

 The idea of a snapshot is that it is not a release.
 Which means it is not final.
-Which means that each time you start the builder you should make sure, that it didn’t changed or redownload it if it did.
+Which means that each time you start the builder you should make sure, that it didn’t change or redownload it if it did.
 It means, that even one snapshot in your dependencies list will force sbt to query artifactories, even if nothing actually changed.
 It doesn’t affect CI this much - it has to do it anyway, even with CI cache enabled - but on local development, it can be quite annoying.

 The other implication has nothing to do with speed, but is even more serious: build is not reproducible.
 You might trigger a build on CI, have all tests pass, then you click merge… and because snapshot was updated in the meantime, your master breaks unexpectedly.
 Of course, git bisect and stuff also become unreliable when you are building against moving target.

-I think, that as a maintainer it is your responsibility to never force your users to rely on snapshot build.
+I think, that as a maintainer it is your responsibility to never force your users to rely on snapshot builds.
 A much better option is something like version containing commit hash number (example from Monix 3).
 I do it using sbt-git.
 It has another advantage: if something breaks, I can pinpoint exact commit, even though it is not a release build.
 If you don’t want to do that, you can always publish milestone or release candidate builds.
-They may not be a release, but they are still target safe to build against.
+They may not be a release, but they are still target-safe to build against.

 Shapeless and macros